-Outside the house units, pupils may seek guidance from the Chaplain, Medical Centre staff, school Counsellors, the safeguarding team and Assistant Head (Pastoral).
-Removed from the disciplinary structure, these staff are able to speak with pupils who might be experiencing difficulty at whatever level and discuss the matter in a safe environment.
+Outside the house units, students may seek guidance from the Spiritual Director, Medical Centre staff, school Counsellors, the safeguarding team and Assistant Head (Pastoral).
+Removed from the disciplinary structure, these staff are able to speak with students who might be experiencing difficulty at whatever level and discuss the matter in a safe environment.

 Millfield’s catering company, Chartwells, provide healthy, nutritious and appetising food for students and staff to enjoy together.
 We take pride in maximising the choice and variety available every day using fresh, locally and ethically sourced produce where available.